zwpku/EigenPDE-NN/README.md

 - [MDAnalysis](https://www.mdanalysis.org/), used to load MD data.

+- [NAMD](https://www.ks.uiuc.edu/Research/namd/), molecular simulation code.
+It is needed to run the second example below.

 - [slepc4py](https://pypi.org/project/slepc4py/) and [petsc4py](https://pypi.org/project/petsc4py/), needed for solving 2D eigenvalue PDE problems using finite volume method.
 In some examples, the solution given by finite volume method can be used to compare with the neural network solution.
 These two packages are *not* needed if one just wants to solve a PDE problem by training neural networks.